sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * intra-organization PKIo, as in OAuth NL-Gov profile
 * claims parameter

+### Request Objects
+Clients MAY optionally send requests to the authorization endpoint using the request or request_uri parameter as defined by OpenID Connect.
+The use of the request_uri is preferred because of browser limits and network latency.

+Request objects MUST be signed by the Client's registered key.
+Request objects MAY be encrypted to the authorization server's public key.

+* iGov: usable
+* preferred + signed

 ## Requests to the Token Endpoint

+### Client Authentication
+Confidential Clients (Web applications and Native Clients with per-instance provisioned secrets) as defined above MUST authenticate to the authorization server using a JWT assertion as defined by the "JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants" [[rfc7523]] using only the private\_key\_jwt method defined in [OpenID Connect Core] [OpenID.Core].
+In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion can be omitted.

+In case the Authorization Server, Resource Server and Client are not operated under responsibility of the same organization, each party MUST use PKIoverheid certificates with OIN.
+The PKIoverheid certificate MUST be included either as a x5c or as x5u parameter, as per [[rfc7517]] §4.6 and 4.7.
+Parties SHOULD at least support the inclusion of the certificate as x5c parameter, for maximum interoperability.
+Parties MAY agree to use x5u, for instance for communication within specific environments.

+### Token Request
 In addition to the requirements specified in Section 2.3.1 of the NL Gov OAuth2 profile, the following claims MUST be included:
 The following parameters are specified: